Fumiko HAYASHI

 (川歌 | Kawauta).

-Serialised in Miyako Shinbun from July 1941.
-Published by Shinchōsha in December 1941.
+Serialised in the Miyako Shinbun from July 1941.
+Published in book form by Shinchōsha in December 1941.

 (雨 | Ame).

 Short novel.
 Serialised in Shinnyoen from March 1941 to March 1942.
-Published by Jitsugyō no Nihon Sha in December 1942 in the collection Rain.
+Published in book form by Jitsugyō no Nihon Sha in December 1942 in the collection Rain.
 Different from the 1938 and 1946 short stories of the same title.

 The human world (1947).